Sahiladevi/health_track/README.md

 ## Streamlit App Implementation

-To make the project findings more accessible and interactive, I developed a Streamlit web application.
-The app allows users to explore objectives, view outcomes, and dive into key insights.

-### Core Functionality:

-- **Sidebar Objective Selector**: Users choose from a list of predefined objectives, each mapped to multiple outcomes.
-- **Dynamic Outcome Display**: Based on the selected objective, the app updates to show relevant outcomes using a sidebar dropdown.
-- **Tabbed Interface**: Each outcome has three tabs:
-  - **Plots**: Visualizations generated dynamically based on the selected data.
-  - **Summary Report**: Highlights and summaries for easier interpretation.
-  - **Key Findings**: A narrative-style section with conclusions or recommendations (rendered from a Markdown or text file).

-For specific objectives like "Objective 2.3," the app directly loads a dedicated recommendation report.

-All visuals, summaries, and insights are loaded based on structured dictionaries and helper functions, ensuring scalability and modularity.
+To make the key findings from this project easier to explore and understand, I built an interactive dashboard using Streamlit.

+The app lets users explore different health-related objectives, see the results visually, and read clear summaries and key takeaways.

+### How Things Are Organized

+The main app file is: `dashboard/health_track_app.py`

+Inside dashboard/insights/, I stored the key findings for each health objective.

+In a separate outputs/ folder (outside the dashboard folder):

+- outputs/plots/ contains the visualizations

+- outputs/summary/ holds the summary reports

+### How the App Works

+When you open the app, you can choose a health objective from a dropdown in the sidebar.

+If that objective is available:

+You’ll see another dropdown to choose a specific outcome.

+Based on your selection, the app displays:

+- A plot

+- A short summary

+- A key finding

+These appear in three tabs: Plots, Summary Report, and Key Findings

+A short description of the outcome (if available) is also shown

+For Objective 2.3, the app skips the dropdown and directly shows the data-driven recommendations.

+If there's no data available for an objective, the app shows a simple message letting the user know.

+This makes the dashboard easy to use — just pick a topic and instantly see the results, visual summaries, and insights, all in one place.

 ---